 What is Dual Citizenship?

 Simply put, dual citizenship means being a citizen of two countries simultaneously.
 A person is a dual citizen when he lives in one country but is also a citizen of another.
+However, there are other ways to look at it too.
+For example, some might say that dual citizenship exists when someone holds two passports from different countries.
+Or when someone is a national of two countries.

 Some countries still strictly forbid acquiring a second passport.
 However, in recent years several countries have fostered a more favourable attitude towards allowing their citizens to hold Dual Citizenship, either through recognising Dual/Multiple Citizenship or amending their requirements for naturalisation.